Cheapest Way to Ship Vinyl Records

 Pro Tips

-- Always ship records outside their jacket — the weight of the vinyl pressing against the jacket seam during transit is the #1 cause of seam splits.
+- Always ship records outside their jacket, the weight of the vinyl pressing against the jacket seam during transit is the top cause of seam splits.

-- During summer heat, ship Monday-Tuesday to avoid records sitting in 130°F+ delivery trucks over the weekend, which causes warping.
+- During summer heat, ship Monday-Tuesday to avoid records sitting in 130 degree delivery trucks over the weekend, which causes warping.

 Important Considerations

-Vinyl records are extremely sensitive to heat — temperatures above 140°F can cause permanent warping.
+Vinyl records are extremely sensitive to heat, temperatures above 140 degrees can cause permanent warping.
 Avoid shipping during extreme heat waves, and always choose faster shipping during summer months.
 Records also qualify for Media Mail, but not if bundled with non-media items.
+One more thing to plan around: the 2026 carrier increases (USPS +5.4%, UPS +5.9%, FedEx +5.9%, effective late December 2025 through January 2026) compound on retail labels every single shipment, so locking in discounted, below-commercial pricing now protects your per-order margin all year.

 Key Takeaways